Paternoster Gang: Vastra

-Vastra is a female Silurian warrior from prehistoric Earth who was awakened from hibernation in the 19th century when her lair was disturbed during the construction of the London Underground.
-Initially enraged, she slaughtered five commuters before being pacified by the Doctor.
-She eventually overcame her race's hatred of humans and joined London society.
-She became a consulting detective to Scotland Yard, and a possible inspiration for the Sherlock Holmes stories.
-Amongst her unseen adventures is her capture of Jack the Ripper, whom she eats (she mentions in "A Good Man Goes to War" that she found him "stringy, but tasty all the same").
-She hired a maid, Jenny Flint, who assists her in her investigations and who is also married to her.
+Vastra is a female Silurian warrior from Mesozoic Earth who was awakened from hibernation in the Victorian era when her lair was disturbed during the construction of the London Underground.
+Initially enraged, she attempted to avenge her sisters on perfectly innocent tunnel diggers before being pacified by the Doctor.
+She eventually overcomes her race's general prejudice of humans and joins London society.
+She becomes a private detective, consulting for Scotland Yard, and likely inspires the Sherlock Holmes stories.
+Amongst her unseen adventures is her capture of Jack the Ripper, whom she eats (A Good Man Goes to War).
+She hires a maid, Jenny Flint, who assists her in her investigations; the pair later marry.

 Jenny Flint

 Jenny's backstory in "The Battle of Demons Run: Two Days Later" (2013) shows she was turned away from her family because of her "preferences in companionship", and saved from attackers by Vastra, who took her on as an employee.
-The Doctor was present at their initial meeting, during which Vastra recounts in "The Name of the Doctor" (2013) that he saved Jenny's life.
-She shows herself to have acquired extremely formidable skills as a hand-to-hand combatant and a swordswoman.
-She is shown in all of her appearances to be entirely comfortable with post-19th century technologies, time travel, and the TARDIS; she is repeatedly seen using technology devices and, in the episode "Deep Breath", she is seen wearing and using the Sonic Gauntlet designed for that episode.
+The Doctor was present at their initial meeting, during which, Vastra recounts in "The Name of the Doctor" (2013), he saved Jenny's life.
+She shows herself to have acquired extremely formidable skills as a hand-to-hand combatant and swordswoman.
+She is shown in all of her appearances to be entirely comfortable with post-19th century technologies, time travel, and the TARDIS; she is repeatedly seen using technology devices and, in the episode "Deep Breath", wearing and using the Sonic Gauntlet designed for that episode.

 Strax

-Strax is a member of the alien warrior race, the Sontarans.
-Strax was forced to serve as a nurse, healing the injured as a punishment for being defeated by the Doctor during the Sontaran invasion of Earth.
-This is contrary to the Sontaran's warrior instincts and mentality and as such, Strax has been known to occasionally slip back to his Sontaran ways and mannerisms.
-In "A Good Man Goes to War", he states that he is nearly 12, suggesting that this is quite old for a Sontaran.
+Commander Strax is a member of an alien warrior race, the Sontarans.
+Strax was forced to serve as a nurse, healing the injured as punishment for being defeated by the Doctor during the Sontaran invasion of Earth, and is later appointed butler.
+This is contrary to the Sontaran's warrior instincts and mentality, and as such, he occasionally slips back into his Sontaran ways and mannerisms.
+In "A Good Man Goes to War", Strax states that he is nearly 12, suggesting that this is quite old for a Sontaran.
 Running jokes include Strax's inability to tell the difference between genders and his obsession with using violent tactics.